Configure the Editor

 })

-Nodes, marks and extensions
+Nodes, marks, and extensions

-Here is the minimal setup with only three extensions:
+Here's the minimal setup with only three extensions:

 import { Editor } from '@tiptap/core'